kayecandy/mcb-configurator/README.md

 ---

 ##### optionType
 This will specify the type of option and may affect the UI/UX of the option's `DOM` element.
-Possible values are *'default'* and *'toggle'*
+Possible values are *'default'*, *'toggle'* and *'switches'*

+*TODO: Add description of option types*

 ---